APINACA

 APINACA (AKB48, N-(1-adamantyl)-1-pentyl-1H-indazole-3-carboxamide) is a drug that acts as a reasonably potent agonist for the cannabinoid receptors.
 It is a full agonist at CB_{1} with an EC_{50} of 142 nM and K_{i} of 3.24 nM (compared to the K_{i} of Δ^{9}-THC at 28.35 nM and JWH-018 at 9.62 nM), while at CB_{2} it acts as a partial agonist with an EC_{50} of 141 nM and K_{i} of 1.68 nM (compared to the K_{i} of Δ^{9}-THC at 37.82 nM and JWH-018 at 8.55 nM).
 Its pharmacological characterization has also been reported in a discontinued patent application.

 It had never previously been reported in the scientific or patent literature, and was first identified by laboratories in Japan in March 2012 as an ingredient in synthetic cannabis smoking blends, along with a related compound APICA.
+It was deliberately being sold named after a popular girl band called AKB48.

-Structurally, it closely resembles cannabinoid compounds from a University of Connecticut patent, but with a simple pentyl chain on the indazole 1-position, and APINACA falls within the claims of this patent despite not being disclosed as an example.
+Structurally, it closely resembles cannabinoid compounds from a 2003 University of Connecticut patent, but with a simple pentyl chain on the indazole 1-position, and APINACA falls within the claims of this patent despite not being disclosed as an example.